 "In light of the violence impacting the Black community and ongoing protests, we feel it's even more important to give you an opportunity to help us understand your experience and what you need to be successful here.
 We'll be taking special care to ensure our Black teammates get what they need as we gather insights and action the responses."

-Self-report demographics are especially beneficial, as you will be able to use the results in conjunction with your other quantitative data (via filtering, spread of scores, and heatmaps).
+Self-report demographics are especially beneficial, as you will be able to use the results in conjunction with your other quantitative data (via filtering, the spread of scores, and heatmaps).
 Consider adding additional self-report demographics or utilizing demographics that you have available to you, but never considered using in the past (e.g., employees with dependents, sick leave utilization, participation in L&D initiatives).
 Check out this resource for more information on how to add self-report demographics.

 We recommend asking the following self-report demographics: